omni/tokenbridge-contracts/contracts/upgradeable_contracts/amb_native_to_erc20/callflows.md

 ## Tokens relay: failure and recovery

+Failures in the mediator contract at the moment to complete a relay operation could cause imbalance of the extension due to the asynchronous nature of the Arbitrary Message Bridge.
+Therefore the feature to recover the balance of the native-to-ERC677 extension is very important for the extension healthiness.

-Due to asynchronous nature of the Arbitrary Message Bridge, for the mediator contracts there is a possibility to provide a way how to recover an operation if the data relay request has been failed within the mediator contract on another side.
+For the mediator contracts there is a possibility to provide a way how to recover an operation if the data relay request has been failed within the mediator contract on another side.

 For the token bridging this means that:
-  * if the operation to mint tokens as part of the Home->Foreign request processing was failed it is possible to unlock the tokens on the Home side;
+  * if the operation to mint tokens as part of the Home->Foreign request processing was failed, it is possible to unlock the tokens on the Home side;
-  * if the operation to unlock tokens as part of the Foreign->Home request processing was failed it is possible to mint burnt tokens on the Foreign side.
+  * if the operation to unlock tokens as part of the Foreign->Home request processing was failed, it is possible to mint the burnt tokens on the Foreign side.

 The mediator can get the status of the corresponding relay request from the bridge contract by using the id of this request (originating transaction hash).
-So, as soon as a user would like to perform recovery they send a request with the request id to the mediator contract and if the request was failed indeed the mediator originates the recovery message to the mediator on another side.
-The recovery messages contain the same information as it was used by the tokens relay request, so the terminating mediator checks that such request was registered and executes actual recovery by using amount of tokens from the request and the request sender.
+So, as soon as a user would like to perform recovery they send a call with the request id to the mediator contract and if such request was failed indeed, the mediator originates the recovery message to the mediator on another side.
+The recovery messages contain the same information as it was used by the tokens relay request, so the terminating mediator checks that such request was registered and executes the actual recovery by using amount of tokens from the request and the request sender.

+It is important that the recovery must be performed without the extension admin attendance.

-### Home to Foreign
+### Failed attempt to relay tokens from Home to Foreign

 #### Execution Failure

+A failure happens within the message handler on the mediator contract's side when the Foreign bridge contract passes the message to it.

 ```=
 >>Bridge